 Queries let you specify criteria for retrieving information in the Track-Record database and are building blocks for Outline Reports.
 An Outline Report consists of one or more queries that are formatted to display information that is returned by queries.
 You select the type of item you want to find and add parameters to make your query as specific (or general) as necessary.

-Tip: If you are new to TrackRecord and want to create simple reports quickly, you can use the Header Wizard to display data without creating a query.
-See "Using the Header Wizard" on page 64.
 The query shown in Figure 4-1 returns all Defect items in which the Current Build field is equal to 42.

 Figure 4-1.
 Simple Query

 When you create a query, you select: